 Security deposit: Landlords will generally ask for one month’s rent as a security deposit against possible damage.
 This amount will be given back to you after you leave the property.
 Careful attention must be taken to leave the house in clean and proper condition after you

-leave to avoid issues with landlords.
+leave, to avoid issues with your landlord.

-Guarantor: Students will need a guarantor who lives in France.
+Guarantor: Students will usually need a guarantor who lives in France.
 This is a security reassurance for landlords in case you can not or do not pay your rent.
 The guarantor signs an official document promising to honour the rent.
 The guarantor must provide pay slips and/or tax documents proving they have enough resources to make this promise (generally they must earn three times the rent per month).

 Crous & APL